 Missing and partial AS transcripts will primarily be detected and extended using 3rd generation transcriptomic data, SLRseq and particularly PacBio CaptureSeq based on the transcripts we have already annotated (Rory/Roderic).
 However, other data types are essential to ensure that coverage of unannoted exonic sequence is complete and accurate functional annotation of new transcripts possible.
 While the high scoring regions idenitified during genome wide PhyloCSF analysis may not reveal a great number of missing protein-coding loci, there are many thousands of intronic, 5' and 3' proximal regions that are likely to represent a large number of conserved unannotated coding exons.
 Furthermore, in the absence of the preferable 3rd generation transcriptomic data, 2nd generation RNA-seq, with it wider pool of cell-lines, tissues and developmental stages remains useful in identifying and annotating novel splicing features, particularly in combination with PhyloCSF CAGE/RAMPAGE and polyAseq data.
-Full-length transcripts combined with knowledge of TSS and TTS give all the required information to make a determined and identification of the TTS provides important context for the position of the stop codon and whether any PTC would be likely to trigger NMD.
+Full-length transcripts combined with knowledge of TSS and TTS give all the required information to make a determination of biotype, specifically certainty over the TSS allows the translation initiation site to be determined and identification of the TTS provides important context for the position of the stop codon and whether any PTC would be likely to trigger NMD.